Why Bridges?

 The Opportunity Gap

-Black, Latinx and low-income students are often faced with challenges that impact their ability to develop skills beyond a high school diploma.
+Black, Latine and low-income students are often faced with challenges that impact their ability to develop skills beyond a high school diploma.

 Learn More